Methylglyoxal reductase (NADH-dependent)

-Thus, the two substrates of this enzyme are (R)-lactaldehyde and NAD^{+}, whereas its 3 products are methylglyoxal, NADH, and H^{+}.
+The two substrates of this enzyme are (R)-lactaldehyde and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are methylglyoxal, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-lactaldehyde:NAD^{+} oxidoreductase.
 Other names in common use include methylglyoxal reductase, and D-lactaldehyde dehydrogenase.
 This enzyme participates in pyruvate metabolism.